alterm4nn/ChronoZoom/Doc/ChronoZoom_Operations_Guide.md

 **To Take Site Down for Maintenance:** Use the **STOP** button on the bottom bar of the [Azure Management Portal](https://manage.windowsazure.com/) **DASHBOARD** management page.
 Users will see a generic "This site is currently not available" page.
 To start the site again, click the **START** button on the bottom bar.

+**To Add Endpoint Monitoring:** See [How to Monitor Cloud Services](http://www.windowsazure.com/en-us/manage/services/cloud-services/how-to-monitor-a-cloud-service/#endpointstatus).

+**To Add a Staged Deployment:** TBD.

 See the [Windows Azure Documentation](http://www.windowsazure.com/en-us/documentation/) for more detailed information.

 ## Azure Managment Portal ##